 A few months ago, we had a virtual conclave.
 Raju, the Seer, peed at the telephone pole two houses away from my house.
 When I sniffed there, I understood that he wanted us to meet and discuss something important – the time for Lifting the Veil Had Come – we had to communicate, demand our Rights and get Answers.
 Now!
 No More Craven Tail-Wagging.
 I passed on the message by peeing on Khushwant’s (whose ‘master’ with the same name had started resembling him strongly) gate and then on Blacky’s gate.
 It’s so simple – it’s how you pee and the pattern you leave behind that matters.
 I have heard that humans collect samples of our urine and then say that we’re sniffing for chemicals to establish territorial claims.
 Utter rot!

 So, word got around.
-We were used to communicating at 3:00 in the morning anyway by collectively howling in the neighborhood.
-Part of it was communication, part was just noise, deliberately intended to irritate the humans.
+We were used to communicating at 3:00 in the morning anyway by collectively howling in the neighbourhood.
+Part of it was communication, and part was just noise, deliberately intended to irritate the humans.
 The system was very efficient.
 Within minutes, every dog that needed to know something got the message.

 The ones who weren’t chained (another stupid trick of our humans) finally did meet and we appointed a senior brown mongrel, who we mistakenly thought was the most intelligent, to figure out how we should break the deadlock.
 But his recommendation wasn’t very sensible.
 He thought hard and announced that if we peed on the front door of our houses at exactly 6:30 a.m., humans would finally understand how utterly inferior they were and would take away our collars and put them around their own necks, get on all fours and start barking, expressing regret.